The Noise (game show): Celebrity shows

 On celebrity shows, losing teams leave with $2,500 and completing the bonus round wins $10,000, which instead of prizes-each room is worth a random dollar amount.
 All money won goes to the team's favorite charities.

+International Versions

+A short-lived Philippines version under the name Quiet Please!: Bawal ang Maingay (Quest Please!: No Noise is Allowed) hosted by Richard Gomez & K Brosas aired on TV5 from August 10, 2014 until January 11, 2015.

+A Spanish-language version under the name Cero Ruido (Zero Noise) hosted by Tania Rincón airs on Canal 5 in Mexico and Univision in the U.S. since 2024.